laurens-in/workshop-browser2021-slides/index.md

 **MASS CULTURE**

-Note: What happens through this possibility of reproduction is essentially that for the first time in history mass culture becomes possible.
-That is **THE** change.
-Art is no longer for a few elites, it becomes available to the people.
-If we take a closer look to what Benjamin writes in the preface of his essay, we can see why this is so important to him:
+Note: Through reproduction art looses this authenticity, distance and authority and for the first time in history mass culture becomes possible.
+This is important for Benjamin from a Marxist point of view:

 ----